 Question 8

+Grading: 10/10.

 The above analyses ignored the intervention of the RCT.
 The models do not account for the treatment/control groups from the drug study.
 We could have stratified our analysis by treatment.
 However, this would have had a very small impact on our results.
 Since the treatment/control was random, the association between death and bilirubin should have been the similar across these two groups.
 The random assignment of treatment would have resulted in similar bilirubin distributions within the two treatment groups.
 Therefore the results would be very similar.